alefstrat/alefstrat.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming Postdoctoral Fellow at the University of Washington's [Center for an Informed Public](https://www.cip.uw.edu/).
+I am an incoming Postdoctoral Scholar at the University of Washington's [Center for an Informed Public](https://www.cip.uw.edu/).
 Previously, I undertook a PhD in Computational Social Science at University College London [(UCL)](https://www.ucl.ac.uk/).

 ## Research